 A tactical mastermind who made history by winning the Asian Champions League as both a crafty midfielder and a shrewd manager.

-Shin Tae-yong's football life is a study in intelligent adaptation.
-As a player, he was a clever, if not physically dominant, attacking midfielder known for his vision and passing, spending the bulk of his club career with the Seongnam Ilhwa Chunma.
-His greatest playing achievement came in 1995, helping his club lift the Asian Club Championship.
-But his true legacy was forged on the sideline.
-Transitioning into management, he displayed a flexible, pragmatic tactical mind.
-He returned to Seongnam as manager and replicated his player success, guiding them to the AFC Champions League title in 2010—a unique double that cemented his place in Asian football history.
-This success led to the helm of the South Korean national team, where he famously steered them to a historic 2-0 victory over Germany at the 2018 World Cup, eliminating the defending champions.
-His career embodies a deep, winning understanding of the game from every angle.
+Shin Tae-yong's football life reflects intelligent adaptation.
+As a player, he was a clever attacking midfielder with sharp vision and passing, spending most of his club career at Seongnam Ilhwa Chunma.
+His greatest playing achievement came in 1995, when his club won the Asian Club Championship.
+His true impact came as a manager.
+Returning to Seongnam as coach, he guided them to the 2010 AFC Champions League title—a unique double that secured his place in Asian football history.
+That success led him to the South Korean national team, where he steered them to a historic 2-0 victory over Germany at the 2018 World Cup, eliminating the defending champions.
+His career shows a deep, winning understanding of the game from every angle.

 1965–1980